swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

 `less` opens the file, and lets you navigate through it.
 The commands are identical to the `man` program.
 Use "space" to go forward and hit the "b" key to go backwards.
 The "g" key goes to the beginning of the file and "G" goes to the end.
-Finally, hit "q" to quit.
+When you are done, hit "q" to quit.

 `less` also gives you a way of searching through files.
 Just hit the "/" key to begin a search.
-Enter the name of the word you would like to search for and hit enter.
+Enter the word you would like to search for and hit enter.
 It will jump to the next location where that word is found.
 Try searching the `dictionary.txt` file for the word "cat".
 If you hit "/" then "enter", `less` will just repeat